 Eggs can be used for breakfast, in savory dishes, in sweet desserts, and the list goes on!

 One of the greatest advantages of using sous vide is when you’re cooking brunch for a large group and you want to include eggs on the menu.
+The best sous vide machine for you at home is one that lets you save time when entertaining.

 There is a method of cooking poached eggs using sous vide that allows you to do most of the time-consuming part of the cooking in advance.
 You can cook eggs without a pouch because their shell contains them.